FAMNM/famnm-website-backend/README.md

 Note: If you install any new packages (or uninstall existing ones), you *must* update `requirements.txt` to reflect these changes, otherwise other people and the web host won't be able to run the code.
 Please make these updates by hand, since using `pip3 freeze` can result in dependency hell.

-### Login to and Setup Heroku CLI
+## Login to and Setup Heroku CLI

 This step is optional, and won't be possible unless you have access to the FAMNM Webmaster Heroku account.
+But if you don't do it, most of the subsequent `heroku` commands won't work.

 Login: